10 servers curated

 324 stars

-Memorix offers a local-first memory platform that tracks the 'why' behind code changes through Git Memory integration.
-Its tools, such as memorix_store and memorix_timeline, allow agents to maintain a persistent, searchable history across multiple IDE sessions without requiring external API keys.
+Memorix is a comprehensive platform that tracks the 'why' behind code changes, offering deep integration with Git history.
+Its tools, such as memorix_search and memorix_timeline, allow agents to maintain a persistent identity and reasoning memory across multiple IDE environments.

 6 toolsAVIDS2